glennlopez/Prog-2000/README.md

 -----------------
 I've created this github page for "Intro to Micro and C Programming" in hopes of teaching my self how to use github while learning C; also to help fellow students.
 You can find the <a href="https://github.com/glennlopez/Prog-2000/wiki">Answers to Package Questions here</a>.
 Practice Midterm Exam will be provided by asking me via email (Free).
 I don't give out answers, make a group, work together, and find the solution.

-If you're wondering where all this is going to (the stuff you're learning in Prog-200) its to get you ready for this https://www.youtube.com/watch?v=JXBk6Y79Lrg | Source code available here: https://github.com/glennlopez/MICR-1240
+If you're wondering where all this is going to (the stuff you're learning in Prog-200) its to get you ready for this https://www.youtube.com/watch?v=JXBk6Y79Lrg | <b>Labs for next term available here:</b> https://github.com/glennlopez/MICR-1240

 Students planning on taking Electronics Engineering Technology